COVID-19 – Pregnancy Advice

 The free Online Solihull Parenting course can give you tips on how to understand your baby.
 Register *here* and complete it in your own time.

-Everyone should be working from home if possible to reduce the risks from coronavirus.
-You should ask your employer if this is possible for you.
+Working from home if possible reduces the risk of catching coronavirus.
+Ask your employer if this is possible for you.
 If at all possible you should be allowed to do so.

 If you are pregnant and cannot work from home your employer (contact occupational health if available) should risk assess your job.